uvarc/rivanna-script/usage-stats/README.md

 The Rivanna HPC system uses `scrontab`, a Slurm crontab tool, to schedule jobs to run at regular intervals.
 This section outlines how to schedule the `schedule-monthly-report.sh` script to automatically run at the beginning of each month to generate the previous month's report.

 ### Step 1: Prepare the Script
-Configure your `schedule-monthly-report.sh`.
+Configure your `scron.sh`.
 There are directions included within the script on what to change denoted by `TODO`.

 ### Step 2: Edit Your Scrontab File
 To edit your scrontab entries, execute: